 The things that can go wrong in isolation (single-joint) exercises are limited as compared to compound (multi-joint) exercises.
 People tend to use heavier weights on compound moves as they can use their secondary muscles in them.

 In the isolation lifts, the machines by default make your form stricter due to which you need to lift lighter weights.
-The lesser degree of freedom while performing the forced reps can reduce your chances of an injury while helping you achieve muscular hypertrophy.
+The lesser degree of freedom while performing the forced reps can reduce your chances of an injury while helping you achieve calisthenics workout.